RichardByrne95/RBP-Flask/README.md

 -   A cookie banner is intended to be implemented before the site goes live.

 -   The contact forms will be able to be submitted, with the form content being sent to an email address and stored on Google Drive.

+-   Make audio player pause all other players when 'play' is clicked.

+-   Create custom audio player to replace default, so it looks the same on all browsers.

+-   Adding roating gallery to studio photos on studio.html

 ### Project Status